sheryew/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-User didn't provide any attribute that it wants to view.
+User didn't provide any attribute that one wants to view.
     * 1b1.
 HR Insight shows an error message.
     * 1b2.
+HR Insights shows all the attributes (Prefixes) it can display for employee(s).

+  Use case ends.

+* 1c.
+User provides more than 1 prefix/attribute that one wants to view.
+    * 1c1.
+HR Insight shows an error message informing user of the one attribute limit.
+    * 1c2.
 HR Insights shows all the attributes (Prefixes) it can display for employee(s).

   Use case ends.